yonatankarp/yonatankarp.com/clb66s76t00o510nv1elzb8vw.md

 *   Understanding of Java internals

-*   Check how the candidate is thinking in case they do not remember the internals of Java (to be clear, nobody expects the Wikipedia answer to this question)
+*   Check how the candidate thinks in case they do not remember the internals of Java (to be clear, nobody expects the Wikipedia answer to this question)

 Moreover, the question could be extended to cover more topics such as concurrency for example (how would you implement distributed HashMap?).